Last modified on Apri 23, 2021

 National Economic and Development Authority

-His top three priorities upon being appointed amid the COVID19 crisis include: fast-tracking the National ID System, the economic recovery plan, and the Build, Build, Build Program.
+His top three priorities upon being appointed as Socioeconomic Planning Secretary amid the COVID-19 crisis include: fast-tracking the National ID System, the economic recovery plan, and the Build, Build, Build Program.

 During his DOF tenure, he led the tax reform team to work with Congress to pass the Tax Reform for Acceleration and Inclusion (TRAIN) Law, which corrected the long-standing inequity of the tax system by reducing income tax rates while providing funding for the government’s Build, Build, Build infrastructure program.
 Then-Undersecretary Chua was also critical in the passage of three pieces of legislation increasing excise taxes on “sin” products, such as tobacco, alcohol, and e-cigarettes, to fund the Universal Health Care Program.